Thanksgiving is all about Thanksgiving Sides

 - 8 ounces seitan, or a can of drained white beans optional

-In a large pot, heat the olive oil and saute the onions and carrots until golden and tender, about 10 minutes.
+- In a large pot, heat the olive oil and saute the onions, carrots and sage until golden and tender, about 10 minutes.
 Sprinkle the flour over the onions in the pan and stir to coat the vegetables with flour and eliminate any lumps.
 Gradually stir in the milk and stock, and cook over medium heat until thick.
 Add salt, tamari and pepper and stir.
 Take off the heat and stir the spinach (and seitan or beans, if using) into the sauce, then spread in the 9x13 inch casserole.